Locations

 What this measures

-The numerator is the number of people of any age who are legally in the United States and are foreign born.
-It is based on 5-year estimates of county level populations, the most recent being for 2017-2021.
-The denominator is the 5-year estimates of total population per the US Census estimated for 2017-2021.
+The numerator is the number of people of any age who were living in Maine and were foreign born.
+It is based on 5-year estimates of county level populations, the most recent being for 2020-2024.
+The denominator is the 5-year estimates of total population per the US Census estimated for 2020-2024.

-The numerator is the number of people of any age who are legally in the United States and are foreign born.
-It is based on 5-year estimates of county level populations, the most recent being for 2017-2021.
-The denominator is the 5-year estimates of total population per the US Census estimated for 2017-2021.
+The numerator is the number of people of any age who were living in Maine and were foreign born.
+It is based on 5-year estimates of county level populations, the most recent being for 2020-2024.
+The denominator is the 5-year estimates of total population per the US Census estimated for 2020-2024.

 Data Source